-Every Test cricketer has a great incentive to excel at Lord's.
+Every cricketer has a great incentive to excel at Lord's.

-As well as thrilling the crowd and performing well for his country, he can earn himself a lasting place in the history of 'headquarters' - alongside some of the greatest players ever to have appeared at the Ground.
+As well as thrilling the crowd and performing well for their country, he or she can earn themself a lasting place in the history of 'headquarters' - alongside some of the greatest players ever to have appeared at the Ground.

 These boards, in the 'home' and 'away' dressing rooms, provide a permanent reminder of the best batting and bowling performances in the long history of Lord's.